ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-The Helper responds with HTTP status 202 Accepted with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
-If the `status` field is `ready`, the Leader proceeds onward.
-Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URL indicated in the Location header field, until the `status` is `ready`.
-The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.
+If the Helper responds with an `AggregationJobResp` (see
+{{aggregation-helper-init}}), then the Leader proceeds onward.
+If the request succeeds but the response body is empty, the Leader polls the aggregation job by resolving the Location header field against the `{helper}` URL and sending GET requests to that URL until it receives an `AggregationJobResp`.
+The Leader SHOULD use each response's Retry-After header field to decide when to try again.

 The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader